The Dark Crystal: Development

-The film was shot at Elstree Studios from April to September 1981, with exterior scenes being shot in the Scottish Highlands; Gordale Scar, North Yorkshire, and Twycross, Leicestershire, both in England.
+The film was shot at Elstree Studios from April to September 1981, with exterior scenes being shot in various locations: Scottish Highlands, Gordale Scar, North Yorkshire, and Twycross, Leicestershire.
 Once filming was completed, the film's release was delayed after Lew Grade sold ITC Entertainment to Robert Holmes à Court, who was skeptical of the film's potential, due to the bad reactions at the preview and the need to re-voice the film's soundtrack.
-The film was afforded minimal advertisement and release until Henson bought it from Holmes à Court and funded its release with his own money.
+The film was afforded minimal advertisement and release until Henson bought the film rights from Holmes à Court and funded its release with his own money.

 Design

-The original Skeksis costume skekUng on display at the Center for Puppetry Arts in Atlanta, Georgia, United States.

 Brian Froud was chosen as concept artist after Henson saw one of his paintings in the book Once upon a time.
 The characters in the film are elaborate puppets, and none are based on humans or any other specific Earth creature.
 Before its release, The Dark Crystal was billed as the first live-action film without any humans on screen, and "a showcase for cutting-edge animatronics".

 The hands and facial features of the ground-breaking animatronic puppets in the film were controlled with relatively primitive rods and cables, although radio control later took over many of the subtler movements.
 Human performers inside the puppets supplied basic movement for the larger creatures, which in some cases was dangerous or exhausting.
 Swiss mime Jean-Pierre Amiel led a team of dancers, acrobats and others in performing the Mystics, with Amiel himself performing the Weaver Mystic.
 Both Jen's dying Mystic master and the Ritual Guardian were performed by Brian Muehl, who was a recurring puppeteer on Sesame Street at the time, and many of the other Mystic performers would go on to work on the Star Wars film Return of the Jedi, as would two of the Skeksis' puppeteers, Mike Quinn (Slave Master) and Tim Rose (Treasurer).

 When conceptualizing the Skeksis, Henson had in mind the seven deadly sins, though because there were ten Skeksis, some sins had to be invented or used twice.
 Froud originally designed them to resemble deep sea fish, but later designed them as "part reptile, part predatory bird, part dragon", with an emphasis on giving them a "penetrating stare."
 Each Skeksis was conceived as having a different "job" or function, thus each puppet was draped in multicolored robes meant to reflect their personalities and thought processes.